Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13/page6.md

 See the [detailed list of changes](/Manual/release_history/opus13_detailed/RAEDME.md) for even more!

 There are hundreds of additional changes across almost every part of the program, plus more detail on everything discussed above.

+If you're updating from an older version, you may also want to read [Tips for Upgrading from Opus 12](/Manual/release_history/opus13_upgradetips.md).

 ------------------------------------------------------------------------